 Type Of Debt Fund You Should Select

 Selection of the right debt fund is important when you look to switch from an FD investment.
-The type of debt fund that you should select depends on whether you are looking to invest for less than 3 years or more than 3 years.
+The type of debt fund depends on whether you are looking to invest for less than 3 years or more.

 How To Invest In Debt Mutual Funds

-Just like how you invest in a recurring Fixed Deposit in regular intervals, similarly, you have the option to invest in debt funds through the SIP mode.
+Just like how you invest in a recurring Fixed Deposit at regular intervals, you have the option to invest in debt funds through the SIP mode.
 If you want to shift complete FD amount to debt fund, then you can opt for a lumpsum investment.
-While exiting FD investment, you must check the penalty on early exit or the loss in interest while you switch to a debt fund to figure out the overall impact on the income.
+While exiting FD investment, you must check the penalty on early exit or the loss in interest while you switch to a debt fund.
+This will help you figure out the overall impact on the income.

-It is important to note that whatever income you make from a debt fund is not taxed until you decide to redeem it, however, in case of FD, you need to pay tax on the accrued interest every year even if such interest continues to remain invested with the bank.
-If you can take a slightly higher risk in comparison to FD, a debt fund could give you more flexibility in terms of liquidity and tax benefits, and also allow a higher return in short- and long-term period.
+Whatever income you make from a debt fund is not taxed until you decide to redeem it.
+However, in case of a FD, you need to pay tax on the accrued interest every year even if such interest continues to remain invested with the bank.
+If you can take a slightly higher risk in comparison to FD, a debt fund could give you more flexibility in terms of liquidity and tax benefits.
+It will also allow a higher return in short- and long-term period.